seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 tetralemma.
 Such reckonings are based on a total misconception of the phenomenon of fire.

-It seems that the deeper connotations of the word *Nibbāna* in the context of *paṭicca samuppāda* were not fully appreciated by the commentators.
+It seems that the deeper connotations of the word Nibbāna in the context of *paṭicca samuppāda* were not fully appreciated by the commentators.
 And that is why they went in search of a new etymology.
 They were too shy of the implications of the word 'extinction'.
-Probably to avoid the charge of nihilism they felt compelled to reinterpret certain key passages on *Nibbāna*.
-They conceived *Nibbāna* as something existing out there in its own right.
+Probably to avoid the charge of nihilism they felt compelled to reinterpret certain key passages on Nibbāna.
+They conceived Nibbāna as something existing out there in its own right.
 They would not say where, but sometimes they would even say that it is everywhere.
-With an undue grammatical emphasis they would say that it is on coming to that *Nibbāna* that lust and other defilements are abandoned:
+With an undue grammatical emphasis they would say that it is on coming to that Nibbāna that lust and other defilements are abandoned:

 > *Nibbānaṁ āgamma rāgādayo khīṇāti ekameva nibbānaṁ rāgakkhayo dosakkhayo
 > mohakkhayo ti vuccati.*[^fn27]

-But what do we find in the joyous utterances of the *theras* and *therīs* who had realized *Nibbāna*?
+But what do we find in the joyous utterances of the *theras* and *therīs* who had realized Nibbāna?
 As recorded in such texts as *Thera-* and *Therī-gāthā* they would say: *Sītibhūto'smi nibbuto*, "I am grown cool, extinguished as I am."[^fn28] The words *sītibhūta* and *nibbuta* had a cooling effect even to the listener, though later scholars found them inadequate.